 Then comes the time to cast your lure or bait into the water.

 Now, you may cast the lure/bait into the water immediately.
-However, you may first try to attract the fish to your spot with fishing pellets.
+However, you may first try attracting fish to your spot with fishing pellets.

-Throw some fishing pellets into the water around 15-20 feet away from the shore.
-Then, wait for tilapia to appear.
+Throw some fishing pellets into the water around 15-20 feet from shore.
+Then, wait for Tilapia to appear.
 If no fish show up within a few minutes, throw fishing pellets into the water again.
-If fish still does not appear, then you have probably chosen a bad time or fishing spot.
+If fish still does not appear, you have probably chosen the wrong time or fishing spot.

-Once tilapia appear, cast your bait near the area where you had cast the fishing pellets.
-It will be just a matter of time until the tilapia reach your bait.
+Once Tilapia appears, cast your bait near the area where you had released the fishing pellets.
+It will be just a matter of time until the Tilapia reach your bait.

-Once the float dives, you will have to lift the tilapia out of the water in 3-5 seconds.
-Make sure to lift the hook gently – tilapia have soft mouths which can be easily torn into shreds.
-Gently control the fishing rod and reel but expect to apply some force since bigger tilapia may give a good fight.
+Once the float dives, lift the Tilapia out of the water in 3-5 seconds.
+Make sure to raise the hook gently – Tilapia have soft mouths that can be easily torn into shreds.
+Gently control the fishing rod and reel, but expect to apply some force since bigger Tilapia may give a good fight.

 Final Words

-Now, you should know all the important things about tilapia fishing.
+Now, you should know all the essential things about tilapia fishing.

-There are many more things for you to learn well beyond what we’ve covered in this post.
+There are many more things to learn beyond what we’ve covered in this post.
 However, for getting started, this should be enough.

-We suggest that you give a good read to all the sources we’ve cited throughout the material.
-These will provide you with some extra insight into how tilapia behave and where they live.
+We suggest you carefully read all the cited sources throughout the material.
+These will give you some extra insight into how Tilapia behave and where they live.

-And finally, don’t forget to check state fishing regulations, though tilapia at the moment do appear not to have any fishing restrictions on them.
+And finally, don’t forget to check state fishing regulations, though Tilapia does not appear to have any fishing restrictions.